Bebop Spoken There

 You wait seven years for a Big Idea gig then three come at once!
 October 2025, February 2026 and July 2026 may not actually come at once but in the overall timescale of things it does seem so.
 Not that I'm complaining, the nine piece soul/funk/jazz/blues outfit never fail to impress and I doubt if anyone at last night's full house session at the Globe would disagree.

-Opening up with their signature tune, Stonechurch, the Big Idea didn't come on with all guns blazing, just enough to whet our appetites for what we knew was in the pipeline.
+Opening up with their signature tune, Stone Church, the Big Idea didn't come on with all guns blazing, just enough to whet our appetites for what we knew was in the pipeline.
 The temperature rose with Rod Sinclair's solo on Blue For Big Red, Ska Odyssey featured Stuart Johnson on tenor and David Gray on trombone.
 I got the feeling that Showtime was chomping at the bit - his day would come.
 His day did indeed come after Sue on tenor and Garry on alto had worked out on Gerry's tribute to Abdullah Ibrahim - Brand New Bag.

 © Sheila Herrick

 The turn around came on The Turnaround.
 In the blink of an eyelid what had been enjoyable, without making the earth move, suddenly erupted!
 We now knew how Joshua felt on the Jericho gig and the Jazz Co-op hierarchy must have been thinking 'bang goes another thirty grand' as the brass unleashed the power.
-The wild man of the trombone' slide was steaming, Sue Ferris practically blew the baritone inside out, Stuart was more restrained on tenor and Rod wasn't restrained on Telecaster.
-Meanwhile, at the keyboard with the pedals and the world at his feet, Gerry was making like McDuff, McGriff and McSmith rolled into one driven on by the corps of drums that is Paul Smith.
+The wild man of the trombone's slide was steaming, Sue Ferris practically blew the baritone inside out, Stuart was more restrained on tenor and Rod wasn't restrained on Telecaster.
+Meanwhile, at the keyboard with the pedals and the world at his feet, Gerry was making like McDuff, McGriff and "McSmith" rolled into one driven on by the corps of drums that is Paul Smith.

 © Russell